bassem-msayed/EV-Analytics-Repo/README.md

 Nearly half of all subscriptions churn — **43.8% across 210 subscriptions**.
 But the headline number hides a sharper story.

 **Budget-segment customers who found the product organically churn at 87.5%.** These are customers who arrived without sales guidance, without expectation-setting, and without a loyalty anchor.
 When vehicle maintenance costs hit, they leave — and they leave fast.
-57 of 92 total churns happened in the two shortest tenure quartiles combined.
+90 of 92 total churns happened in the two shortest tenure quartiles combined - 57 in first quartile.

 The cancellation data confirms it: customers who cited expensive vehicle maintenance as their reason had the highest average monthly fee at €571.9 — and they skew heavily toward the organic channel.